shoccho/auto_pastebin/README.md

-      you can open files and edit them before pasting it. or you can paste something without even opening the file just by writing in the text field
+      you can open files and edit them before pasting it. or you can paste something without even opening the file just by writing in the text field The GUI veersion can be found here https://github.com/cpcincubator/auto-pastebin/